KevinLarriega98/S2.1-ITAcademy/README.md

 ---

-## 📁 Repository Structure
+## 🗂️ Project Structure & Usage

-HTML files and JavaScript files are implemented in separate folders.
+- HTML and JavaScript files are organized in separate folders.
-- 🛠 All exercises include `console.log()` for testing and must be inspected using the browser console.
+- To view and test the exercises, open any `.html` file in your browser (double-click or right-click → “Open with”).

 ---